T4D4-IU/ICPFullOnChainHackathon2023/README.md

+# What is this?
+## This is a project for the ICP Full On Chain Hackathon 2023
+### Sorry.
+This is not quite finished yet.

 # ICPFullOnChainHackathon2023

 Welcome to your new ICPFullOnChainHackathon2023 project and to the internet computer development community.
 By default, creating a new project adds this README and some template files to your project directory.
 You can edit these template files to customize your project and to include your own code to speed up the development cycle.